Skip to main content

 As much as you like!
 Initially, you'll be set up using our default settings.
 These timings will charge your EV to 80% by 8am daily.
 If you want to change these, you can do so.
 Your new settings will stay the same until you decide to change them.
 If you need to adjust your battery limit, such as charging to 100%, you can easily do this by adjusting your charging schedule using the EDF app or online in MyAccount.

-If you’re on an eligible EDF EV tariff(1), you can opt into Smart Charging anytime.
+If you’re already on our GoElectric or a single rate tariff, you can opt into Smart Charging anytime.

 • Just log in using the EDF app or online in MyAccount